Biblical Research & Education Resources

 Abstract: This article provides a summary of the life and importance of Abraham and offers a fresh perspective on aspects of his life that have been the subject of controversy.
 (14 pp.)

-The following are short expository messages delivered at a Messianic Jewish congregation.
+The following are short expository messages delivered at a Messianic Jewish synagogue.

 Exodus 1:19-21 Servants of Truth and Life